This post covers things to do during October in Amsterdam, including family-friendly, nighttime, and free or cheap activities.

 If you are traveling with children, see our post on family-friendly things to do in Amsterdam.

-(5) See the Red Light District
+5. Explore the Red Light District

 Despite its name, the Red Light District is more than just a legal sex-worker district.

 It also has art museums, a great food scene, and lovely architecture.